 BOAT HIRE & PERMITS

 Fishing permits can be bought and boats can be booked via permit page and boat booking page or through the Clubs official outlet, The Westford Inn (Tel:- 01876 580653) during business hours of 11am-11pm.
 The Inn is situated halfway between Clachan and Bayhead on the A865.

-The Permit prices for visiting anglers are £8.00 per day, £40.00 per week.
+The Permit prices for non members are £8.00 per day, £40.00 per week.
 Boat hire is £25.00 per day plus a refundable deposit of £25.00 for a flotation jacket and any rowlocks which may be required

 All anglers must complete a Catch Return Slip which is given with your permit or can be downloaded from here.
 It must be submitted at the end of their session to the permit outlet or emailed to secretary.
 We require this to improve our fishing and it is a condition of the Clubs lease.
 In addition to this all visiting anglers must complete a Gyrodactylus Salaris Declaration and Lifejacket/Buoyancy Aid Declaration either at the permit outlet or downloaded from here.

 NUAC boats are generally blue, North Uist Estate boats are grey.
-We have boats on the following lochs: Loch an Duin, Fada, Geireann Mill, Magarlan and Vausary (green boat).
-Rowlocks which are needed for Vausary can be obtained from The Westford when you hire the boat.
+We have boats on the following lochs: Loch an Duin, Fada, Geireann Mill and Magarlan.
 Oars, including spares and a bailing bucket are stored under the boat seats and should be replaced there after use.
 The boats should be secured before leaving the loch and left in the condition you would wish to find them.
 Any damage or problems with the boats should be immediately reported to the permit outlet.

 The Club insists that all boat users should wear a flotation jacket.
 Outboards are permitted on both Newton and Balranald waters.
 We would advise caution however as there is potential for damage to the boats by hidden rocks, especially on Geireann Mill which has a number of sub surface skerries.
 All anglers are encouraged to read the NUAC Health and Safety Policy Statement printed on the rear of the Declarations.